What Medicare Insurance Means for Seniors Under the Affordable Care Act (ObamaCare)

 Medicare Will Cost More

-This is a half-truth.
-Premiums are set to rise, as they did historically for individuals who earn more than $85,000 or couples with incomes in excess of $170,000.
-This is existing law and ObamaCare has nothing to do with it.
+It is a half-truth that Medicare costs will rise due to legislation.
+Premiums will rise, as they did have historically.
+This particularly affects individuals who earn more than $85,000 or couples with incomes over $170,000 according to existing law.
+The ACA, ObamaCare, has nothing to do with it.
 Part B premiums for the more affluent will continue to be higher than for other income groups.

 Changes in Medicare Benefits

 There are a few important changes to Medicare that affect Medicare benefits directly, let’s cover those.
-You can see a full breakdown of the affects of ObamaCare on Medicare here.
+You can see a full breakdown of the effects of ObamaCare on Medicare here.

 More Preventive Services

-Starting in 2014 preventive Services are extended.
+Starting in 2014, Preventive Services were extended.
 Seniors now get certain preventive services like mammograms or colonoscopies, without charging you for the Part B coinsurance or deductible.

 - Abdominal aortic aneurysm screening